tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

 {% docs dim_application_release %}
 Dimensional table representing released versions of an application.
-As on now, it only holds releases from GitLab.
+Currently, it only holds releases from GitLab.

 The grain of the table is the major, minor and patch version together with the application that these represent.